|

 - Q. When does the net begin operations?

-- Q. What information does the net collect for the National Hurricane Center?
+- Q. What information does the Hurricane Watch Net collect for the National Hurricane Center?

-- Q. With all the new and modern equipment that the weather service has such as Doppler radar, are ground reports still important?
+- Q. With all the new and modern equipment that the National Weather Service has, such as Doppler Radar, are ground reports still important?

-no better equipment than human eye on the ground that can give an accurate report of conditions.
+- A. Yes!!!
+While the National Weather Service collects and analyzes weather data from Hurricane Hunter Aircraft, Satellite Imagery, Doppler Radar, and weather buoys at sea, there is still no better equipment than the human eye on the ground that can give an accurate report of conditions.

 - Q. How do I determine the speed of the wind?

-- Q. I have listened to the net for years but never checked in.
+- Q. I have listened to the Hurricane Watch Net for years but never checked in.
 Should I check in to let you know that I am available to assist?

-DO NOT check into the net if the hurricane is within an hour of landfall and you are not in the affected area or can not relay or supply information of immediate value to the net or Hurricane
+DO NOT check into the Net if the Hurricane is within an hour of landfall and you are not in the Affected Area or can not relay or supply information of immediate value to the Net or Hurricane Center.

-- A. Please go to our membership information page by clicking here.
+- A. Please visit our membership information page by clicking here.

-- Q. Does the Hurricane Watch Net activate for Pacific Basin Storms?
+- Q. Does the Hurricane Watch Net activate for Eastern Pacific Basin Storms?

 - Q. My class of amateur license will not allow me to work on the 20 meter band.
 Is there anyway that I can help?